ethereum/retesteth/docs/gettingStarted.md

 1. Run the tests, adding the `--clients <name of client>` parameter to ensure you're using the correct configuration.
 For example, run this command to run the virtual machine tests on `geth`:
    ~~~
-   sudo ./dretesteth.sh -t BlockchainTests/ValidBlocks/VMTests -- --testpath ~/tests --datadir /tests/config --clients geth
+   ./dretesteth.sh -t BlockchainTests/ValidBlocks/VMTests -- --testpath ~/tests --datadir /tests/config --clients geth
    ~~~
-   > **Note:** You can't just run all the tests on a client for some reason.
-Just select the tests for whatever
-   > you have changed.

-### Your Client Runs Outside the Docker
+### Client Outside the Docker, Modify Configuration Files

-If you want to run your client outside the docker, these are the steps to follow:
+If you want to run your client outside the docker and specify the connectivity in the configuration files, these are the steps to follow:

 1. Create a client in `~/tests/config` that doesn't have `start.sh` and `stop.sh`.
 Typically you would do this by copying an existing client, for example: